syncfusion-content/windowsforms-docs/WindowsForms/Navigation-Drawer/Getting-Started.md

 ## Create a simple application with NavigationDrawer

-You can create a Windows Forms application with NavigationDrawer control using the following steps:
+In this walk through, user will create a Windows Forms application that contains [NavigationDrawer](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.NavigationDrawer.html) control.

 ## Create a project

 Create a new Windows Forms project in Visual Studio to display the NavigationDrawer control with its sliding panel at different sides.

-## Add control through designer
+## Adding control via designer

-The NavigationDrawer control can be added to an application by dragging it from the toolbox to a designer view.
-The following required assembly references will be added automatically.
+The `NavigationDrawer` control can be added to an application by dragging it from the toolbox and dropping it in designer.
+The following assembly references will be added automatically.

 * Syncfusion.Grid.Base.dll
 * Syncfusion.Grid.Windows.dll